 • Implications of breaching the PDPA

 • Exemptions under Schedule 2 of PDPA

 III.
 Segment 3

-• Implication of PDPA and your department
+• The implication of PDPA and your department

 • Conducting Data Inventory for your department

-• Roles and responsibilities of Stakeholders to stay in compliance with PDPA
+• Roles and Responsibilities of Stakeholders to stay in compliance with PDPA

 Who should attend